-The good news, so far, is that California schools have not experienced too many attacks yet.
+The good news, so far, is that California schools have not experienced very many attacks yet.
 Connecticut has that misfortune with 7 school districts getting hit by ransomware and Louisiana actually declared a State of Emergency after 3 districts were infected.

 A total of 54 education victims, potentially impacting over 500 individual K-12 schools have been reported in the US since January 2019 according to a report by Armor.

 However ZD Net reported that there was another report from antivirus maker Emsisoft, that claims to have identified 62 ransomware incidents that impacted US schools in 2019.

 THE THREAT IS SO GREAT THAT THE GOVERNMENT WANTS TO HELP

 A new bill named the DHS Cyber Hunt and Incident Response Teams Act’ (S.315), which would create a response team to help both private and public organizations that run into ransomware attacks and provides assistance and other resources to cope with the growing problem.
 The legislation is still waiting to get signed.

 “The Senate passing the DHS Cyber Hunt and Incident Response Teams Act is an important step in protecting Upstate New York school districts from the swaths of ransomware attacks that take hostage the personal information and vital data of our students, school employees and local governments,” stated Senator Chuck Schumer.

 “It’s critical that we use all available resources to protect New York students from cyber crooks, and enhance and increase our resiliency to these attacks,” Schumer added.

 “Crowder College, which reported an attack on September 11, claimed the ransom was a massive $1.6m, the first $1m+ demand since Monroe College in New York was hit with a $2m ransom note in July.”